Yefee/xMCA/README.md

 cd xcesm
 python setup.py install
 ```
+# Future Plan
+In next version, A Monte Carlo method will be added for statistical test.

 # Example
-MCA analysis for US surface air temperature and SST over the Pacific
+MCA analysis for US surface air temperature and SST over the Pacific.
 This example is taken from https://atmos.washington.edu/~breth/classes/AS552/matlab/lect/html/MCA_PSSTA_USTA.html